aTechGuide/travel-biryani/posts/2020/shami-kebab/2020-08-09-shami-kebab.md

 <br/>

-It can also be microwaved for 2 mins for a healthier option....
+It can also be microwaved for 2 mins for a healthier option.

 <br/>